How Cash Only Spending Affects Your Credit Score?

 Pros of Cash-Only Spending

-1. Budget Control: Paying with cash can help you stay within your budget and avoid overspending since you can only spend what you have.
+- Paying with cash can enable you to keep inside your budget and prevent overspending as you only have what you have.

-3. Privacy: Cash transactions offer a level of privacy, as they don't leave a digital trail like credit card transactions.
+- Cash transactions give some degree of anonymity since they do not leave a digital trace, unlike credit card transactions.

 Cons of Cash-Only Spending

-2. No Rewards: You miss out on potential rewards, cashback, or travel points that credit cards often offer.
+- You forfeit possible incentives, cashback, or travel points that credit cards often provide.

 Maximizing Your Credit Score while Using Cash

-1. Open a Credit Card: To build your credit history, consider opening a credit card with a low credit limit and using it for small, regular expenses.
-Make sure to pay off the balance in full each month.
+- To start your credit history, think about establishing a credit card with a low credit limit and running little, frequent expenses out of it.
+Make sure you pay the debt in whole every month.

-2. Monitor Credit Utilization: If you use credit cards occasionally, keep track of your credit utilization ratio and aim to keep it below 30%.
+- If you use credit cards periodically, track your credit use ratio and try to maintain a ratio of less than 30%.

-5. Avoid Unnecessary Credit Inquiries: Applying for multiple credit cards or loans within a short period can lower your credit score.
+- Applying for several credit cards or loans over a short period will reduce your credit score, hence avoid needless credit inquiries.

 Conclusion